zangles/MDA/README.en.md

 * **Organized by model**: each model has its own mini-module with all its behaviors.
 * **Predictable**: any developer knows exactly where to look for logic related to a model.
 * **Practical**: avoids the unnecessary over-engineering that sometimes arises with full DDD.

-> **Important Note**
->
-> Model Domain Architecture (MDA) is not intended to be a formal architecture or a rigid framework like Domain-Driven Design, Hexagonal, or Clean Architecture.
->
-> Its goal is to be **a clear, simple, and practical starting point** for organizing Laravel projects, without imposing a heavy structure.
->
-> MDA is a **flexible base**, not a strict rule: every team can expand it, modify it, or combine it with other ideas according to their needs.
->
-> For example, MDA currently does not include:
->
-> * **Formal Domain Events**, where entities emit internal domain events (e.g., `Order::created()` → fires `OrderPlacedEvent` before persistence).
-You could add this by creating a `Domain/Events` folder and a mechanism to dispatch them, if your project requires it.
-> * **Value Objects** to represent immutable concepts (like Money, Email, PhoneNumber).
-Today MDA uses simple DTOs, but you can extend it if the logic justifies it.
-> * **Aggregates and aggregate roots**, useful for stricter domains or those rich in invariants.
-> * **Infrastructure/Domain separation** as in hexagonal architectures.
->
-> None of these things contradict MDA: they are simply **not included by default** to keep the architecture simple.
-If your project requires more formality or robustness, you can add these layers without breaking the general approach.

 ---